Revision A, August 1998, documents initial release of University Handbook.

 A payroll summary sheet listing gross and net pay, deductions, employer contributions, and a leave summary will be sent each month.
 All faculty and staff are on direct deposit.

-Three systems of evaluation exist: (a) positions within the state classification system, (b) nonclassified positions other than faculty, and (c) faculty.
+Three systems of evaluation exist: (a) positions within the state classification system, (b) exempt positions other than faculty, and (c) faculty.

-Non-classified staff evaluations are conducted annually.
-If a nonclassified staff member’s performance is unsatisfactory, the following procedures will be followed to improve the staff member’s performance:
+Exempt staff evaluations are conducted annually.
+If an exempt staff member’s performance is unsatisfactory, the following procedures will be followed to improve the staff member’s performance:

 Further information is available from the Office of Human Resources.